yao-tx/react-tic-tac-toe/README.md

 }
 ```

 To complete this task, we simply have to render the squares in two for-loops.
 In the first for-loop, we render the board row and second for-loop, we render the squares for each board row.
+We also have to remember to add in a key value for the square buttons and the board rows, otherwise React will throw a warning.

 ```javascript
 class Board extends React.Component {